hkanata/AngularjsAnCompleteExample/README.md

 # AngularJs Example

 An example of an application using AngularJS.
-Below are listed the services used of the Framework.
+Below are listed the services used on Git App.

  - Route
  - Http Service